 It depends on the individual state’s laws.
 Therefore, non-Nevadans should consult with an attorney in their home state to learn how their DMV may penalize their license.

-11. When can I seal a Nevada conviction of unsafe turning from a private to public road?
+11. When can I seal a conviction ?

 A conviction can usually be sealed in Nevada once a full year passes after the case ends.11 But if the case gets dismissed, there is no waiting period to request a seal.12